-SMART goal: By end of Q4 2011, at least 10 providers and 5 Member States # Member States
+SMART goal: By end of Q4 2011, at least 10 providers and 5 Member States contribute to the study on mutual aid assistance

+KPI: # providers # Member States

 ICT infrastructures provide critical support for many sectors, including notably critical sectors such as energy, finance and transport.
 These different sectors have varying needs and requirements for the resilience and security of the services offered to them by ICT infrastructures.
 The interdependencies on interconnected networks and services introduce systemic risks and threats that need to be further analysed and studied at the interfaces level.
-The CIIP Action Plan16 highlighted the importance of interdependencies and interconnection.
+The CIIP Action Plan highlighted the importance of interdependencies and interconnection.